What do I mean by this?

 You’re not required to assert yourself, the mantra of the social gurus, but neither do you have to withdraw.
 The strength of a shy person is not in overcoming other people, but in standing your ground, remaining yourself in the face of all the efforts to socialize you.

-As long as you’re living in a country where no one can legally assault you, there is little danger for you in social settings.
+As long as you’re living in a country where no one can legally assault you (or safely disregard the law), there is little danger for you in social settings.
 There is no harm in responding as a shy person just as you are – for example, if someone says to you, “You seem very shy”- you only need to reply, “That’s right, I am.”

 No need to explain yourself.
 No need to justify being shy.